 Others live sports coverage available on BT Sport include the European Rugby Champions Cup, Premiership Rugby, Ultimate Fighting Championship (UFC), all of the MotoGP races during the season, all Australia's home cricket matches, the FIH Hockey World League and WWE.

-New customers can switch to a BT Fibre Broadband (average 67Mbps speeds) and BT TV package with BT Sport included from just £46.99 a month (the first 3 months price is now only £7.50p/m in the BT Black Friday sale).
-This price includes BT phone line rental and pay as you go calls to UK landlines, while no set up fee applies.
+New customers can switch to a BT Fibre Broadband (average 67Mbps speeds) and BT TV package with BT Sport included for just £46.99 a month.
+A £30 setup fee applies.
 Find out more at BT.com and sign-up online.

 What Is BT Sport Lite?